See what North Durham's youth have to say about BYC programming!

 She is now happier than she has ever been, working and creating sculptures.
 Starting with 100% recycled materials she experimented and developed her artistic abilities.
 Carving out nature scenes and floral designs on found objects such as old shovel heads, wheelbarrows, metal umbrella tables, and saws.

-Not only has she built her business from the ground up, she held a job with BYC as the Coordinator of Programs and Events – teaching more youth about entrepreneurship, and now she sits on our Board of Directors.
+Not only has she built her business from the ground up, she held a job with BYC as the Coordinator of Programs and Events – teaching more youth about entrepreneurship, and now she sits on our Board of Directors as our Chair.